vinodkd/guts/src/book/01_size.md

 	<td align="left">
 		Should the two System.outs be expanded with duplication or not? <br/>
 		If yes, each line has size 3; if duplicates are removed, the two lines have a combined size of 4<br/>
-		Ans: Yes, line has size 3.
-See below for discussion.
+		Ans: Yes, line has size 8.
+While the 6T size is enticing it represents an optimization that we're not aware happens.
+So simpler to treat each source operatoin as standalone.
 	</td>
 </tr>
 <tr align="right" valign="top">